 Central to the review process were the objectives that the new public transport network provides better access to employment, education and services and improves the overall social connectivity of Tasmanians within the budgetary constraints of the government.

 The new network that has been developed has been based on the following:

 - A set of Network Purchasing and Design Approach principles

 - An economic demand model called SWISS developed by the department to support allocation of bus services based on ‘like need’

 - A set of General Access Service Standard Tables

-- Feedback from the community which we’ve been gathering via our website, phone and face to face discussions for the past 18 months
+- Feedback from the community which we’ve been gathering via our website, phone and face to face discussions for the past two years.

 - Consultations with bus operators, key stakeholder groups, councils and community groups

 The rollout of the new bus network is being staged.

 The new network in the southern region changed on 20 January 2019.